-There are a total of 8 first class seats, 62 business class seats and 270 economy class seats.
-I was seated in 7D, the left seat in the middle which gave me direct access to the aisle.
-Like my previous Swiss flight, the seats was 20.5 inches wide and had a pitch of 60 inches.
+There are a total of 8 First Class seats, 62 business class seats, and 270 economy class seats.
+I was seated in 7D, the left seat in the middle, which gave me direct access to the aisle.
+Like my previous Swiss flight, the seat was 20.5 inches wide and had a pitch of 60 inches.
 There is a small table on the left side of my seat again.
-However, this seat has a slightly different side table set up, where there is 2 trays to store small items.
+However, this seat has a slightly different side table set up, where there are two trays to store small items.

-Waiting for me on my seat was a large pillow, the blanket, the noise cancelling headphones, and the amenity kit.
+Waiting for me on my seat was a large pillow, the blanket, the noise-canceling headphones, and the amenity kit.
 While the amenity kit was also from Victorinox like my previous flight, the design for this kit was different – it was no longer in a metal box, but rather, a grey foldable pouch.
-Inside the kit were the usual suspects – a dental kit, ear plugs, compression socks, and lip balm.
+Inside the kit were the usual suspects – a dental kit, earplugs, compression socks, and lip balm.

 As we waited for the plane to be fully boarded, the flight attendants came around to serve the welcome drink and the menu.
-Similar to the previous flight, there were 2 meals on the flight, with the breakfast being optional if you need more sleep.
-We took off around 6 PM, and shortly after, the dinner service began.
+Similar to the previous flight, there were two meals on the plane, with the breakfast being optional if you need more sleep.
+We took off around 6 pm, and shortly after, the dinner service began.

-For dinner, I had the shrimp as my main, which went along with some bread, salad and of course, sSiss cheese.
+For dinner, I had the shrimp as my main, which went along with some bread, salad, and of course, Swiss cheese.
 The shrimp was decent and went well with the glass of white Swiss wine I had.
 I did not eat dessert this time around, as I was quite full from the food in the lounge.
-However, I did try an item which caught my eye – a Swiss single malt whisky called Johnett.
+However, I did try an item that caught my eye – a Swiss single malt whiskey called Johnette.
 It was surprisingly decent and sweet.

-We landed in Bangkok about half-past 9 in the morning.
-The total flight time was about 10 hours and 15 minutes, but I guess I must have slept about 7 hours, which was surprising for me as well.
-Overall, the flight was quite solid.
+We landed in Bangkok at about half-past 9 in the morning.
+The total flight time was about 10 hours and 15 minutes, but I guess I must have slept for about 7 hours, which was surprising for me as well.
+Overall, the flight was quite decent.

-Comparing between the two Swiss flights, I would prefer this one slightly more due to the nicer seat configurations.
-So in a nutshell, Swiss Business Class on a B777-300ER plane is better when compared to Swiss on an A333 plane.
+Comparing the two Swiss flights, I prefer this one due to the nicer seat configurations.
+So, in a nutshell, Swiss Business Class on a B777-300ER plane is better when compared to Swiss on an A333 flight.

 Review by contributor Lenard Lim.